-Learn to protect the future of animals and their habitats on a course where the Lake District - one of the UK’s oldest national parks - is your outdoor classroom.
+Learn to protect the future of animals and their habitats on our BSc Animal Conservation Science, where the Lake District - one of the UK’s oldest national parks - is your outdoor classroom.

-Learning and living in this inspiring environment, you’ll be discovering many of the UK’s most iconic and endangered wildlife, diverse habitats, ecosystems and important conservation sites with hands-on research opportunities throughout your studies here.
+Our course has been designed by experts, renowned for their research in animal conservation science and we are based in the heart of the Lake District so that you fully benefit from learning and living in this inspiring environment.
+You will discover many of the UK’s most iconic and endangered wildlife species, diverse habitats, ecosystems and important conservation sites with hands-on research opportunities throughout your studies here.

 Why Choose University of Cumbria

 Live, study and research surrounded by rare and endangered species - including ospreys, freshwater pearl mussels, red squirrels and Atlantic salmon – and a diverse range of ecosystems and habitats, including Atlantic oak forests (Britain's own rainforest).

 Our strong links with wildlife conservation organisations in the UK and abroad provide you with excellent work placements, volunteering opportunities and job prospects.

 Your campus is based close to the shores of Windermere, in the Lake District - now a UNESCO World Heritage Site.
 You will have access to iconic landscapes and excellent facilities, including modern student spaces, state-of-the-art laboratories, a gym and a climbing wall.